Self Improvement for Men: Building a Snazzy Casual Lifestyle

 He’s doing the work on and for himself.
 Forever, ever growing, evolving, get used to this.
 He understands that the most well-dressed guy in the room is usually the one who’s figured his shit out in other ways too.
 Style becomes easier when you know who you are and what you’re trying to communicate.

 Fuck gatekeeping.
 If you’re working on becoming the person you want to be, you’re welcome here.
-No performative bullshit about what “Real Alpha Men” do or how much you should spend to matter.
+No performative bullshit about what “True Alpha Pack leader Men” do or how much you should spend to matter.
 No arbitrary rules about what you can or can’t wear based on your age, body type, or bank account.

 Someone once called me an Alpha, someone else said I was a Beta, and I was recently labeled a “Peak Sigma.”
 Joke’s on them – I was never even in a frat.
 These categories are marketing bullshit designed to make you feel like you need to pick a team and buy the uniform.